aditya43/aws/README.md

 - SQS allows for delayed processing.
 - SQS allows for retries of work.
 - May have many workers on one queue and one worker on the other queue.

+### AWS Kinesis
+- **Kinesis** is a managed alternative to `Apache Kafka`.
+- Great for application logs, metrics, IoT, clickstreams etc..
+- Basically it is great for anything with **Real-time Big Data**.
+- Great for streaming processing frameworks (Spark, NiFi etc..)
+- Data is automatically replicated to `3 Availability Zones`.
+- There are 3 Kinesis sub products:
+    * `Kinesis Streams`: Low latency streaming ingest at scale.
+    * `Kinesis Analytics`: Perform real-time analytics on streams using SQL.
+    * `Kinesis Firehose`: Load streams into S3, Redshift, ElasticSearch.